Episode 3

 Speaker C:

-That's what I kept us together, you know what I mean?
+They kept us together, you know what I mean?

 Speaker C:

-And my other.
+And my little.

 Speaker C: